BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Results

 We discuss two additional themes around participants' perceptions of the benefits and challenges with using \SystemName to compose meeting environments.

-\paragraph{\textnormal{\textbf{\SystemName provides expressive controls for creating environments that reflect the meeting context.}}} The participants appreciated \SystemName's expressive power and ability to rapidly generate and iterate on environment designs with the system, creating over 300 environments across all three study tasks ($\sim$115 for Task 1, $\sim$65 for Task 2, $\sim$125 for Task 3).
-As P13 expressed, they exerted ``such minimal effort'' with the system, and ``[\SystemName~] does so much'' to translate the prompts into a rich environment.
+\paragraph{\textnormal{\textbf{\SystemName provides expressive controls for creating environments that reflect the meeting context.}}} Participants appreciated the ability to rapidly generate and iterate on environment designs with \SystemName, creating over 300 scenes across all three study tasks.
+As P13 expressed, they exerted ``such minimal effort'' to specify their intentions to \SystemName, and the system ``does so much'' to translate their prompts into rich environments.

-We also observed participants using a variety of design strategies that utilized the full range of our multimodal techniques to steer image generation.
-To prototype environments for the \textit{Research Paper} scenario, they \textit{crafted prompts} to generate settings that spark creativity (e.g., libraries, parks, coffee shops) (P1, P5-9, P11-12, P15), \textit{added objects} that represent the users' research topic (P2-3), and \textit{removed content from the environment} to promote distraction-free collaboration (P10, P13, P14).
-To help ``de-stress'' the students as their deadline approached, a popular strategy was crafting meeting spaces that transport the users to relaxing or playful locations, e.g., a beach, a rainforest, and a stuffed animal-themed space (Fig.~\ref{fig:results-sample}).
-Participants also used the image-to-image mode to subtly restyle the existing scene (e.g., using prompts of ``\texttt{warm}'' and ``\texttt{relaxing}'').
+Participants' design strategies utilized the full range of our multimodal techniques to steer image generation.
+To prototype environments for the \textit{Research Paper} scenario, they added objects that represent the users' research topic (P2-3), removed objects to promote distraction-free collaboration (P10, P13, P14), and prompted for environments they associate with creativity, e.g., parks and coffee shops (P1, P5-9, P11-12, P15).
+To help ``de-stress'' the students as their deadline approached, a popular strategy was transporting the users to relaxing or playful locations, e.g., a beach, a rainforest, and a stuffed animal-themed space (Fig.~\ref{fig:results-sample}).
+Participants also used the \textit{image-to-image} mode to subtly restyle the existing scene (e.g., using prompts of ``\texttt{warm}'' and ``\texttt{relaxing}'').

-\paragraph{\textnormal{\textbf{Potential challenges with distracting scene elements, time \& effort required to achieve the ideal design.}}} To enable using a system like \SystemName for professional contexts, participants expressed a need to prevent unexpected elements ``that could prove to be more distracting than helpful'' (P6).
-These ranged from minor mistakes that ``look good when you first glance at it'' (P5) but become more apparent upon inspecting the scene (e.g., Two Eiffel Towers in the Task 1 example environments as shown in Fig.~\ref{fig:task1-envs}) to more significant cases where the generative AI models misunderstood participants' intent (e.g., GLIGEN inserting a playground slide rather than presentation slides for P9).
+\paragraph{\textnormal{\textbf{Challenges with distracting scene elements, time \& effort required to achieve the ideal design.}}} To enable using a system like \SystemName for professional contexts, participants expressed a need to prevent unexpected elements ``that could prove to be more distracting than helpful'' (P6).
+These ranged from minor mistakes that ``look good when you first glance at it'' (P5) but become more apparent upon closer inspection (e.g., two Eiffel Towers in Fig.~\ref{fig:task1-envs}), to more significant cases where the generative AI models misunderstood participants' intent (e.g., GLIGEN inserting a playground slide rather than presentation slides for P9).